SoCal, Other Regions 'A Day Or Two' Away From New Stay-At-Home Order

 The executive order impacts regions that have reached 15% of ICU capacity and will force closures of all bars, wineries, personal service businesses, hair salons and barbershops.

-According to Newsom, four of the state’s five regions will meet the new shutdown threshold “within a day or two”.
+According to Newsom, four of the state’s five regions will meet the new shutdown threshold “within a day or two,” though no region met that criteria as of Thursday.

 The state will also restrict non-essential travel, Newsom said.